Cooks with Soul

 Ingredients

-• 2 to 3 tablespoons Soul Food Seasoning or your favorite BBQ rub
+• 2 tablespoons Soul Food Seasoning or your favorite BBQ rub

 • 4 cups beef broth